 All vehicles that will be on campus need to be registered and have parking permits properly placed.
-Please be aware that if your car is not registered you may be ticketed.
+Unregistered vehicles may be ticketed.
 For Security to help keep the campus safe they need to be aware of who is on campus.
 As part of the registration process, Security sends each student an email which contains a link to a form which can be filled out online so you can receive your permit.
-You can also go the Security office to register your vehicle during normal office hours.
+Students may go the Security office to register vehicles during normal office hours.

 Please be aware that parking on Calvary's campus is at your own risk.
 Take note that any vehicles that are inoperable or abandoned will be towed at the owner's expense.
-Small vehicle repairs may be done on campus in the Maintenance Shop, but you must make arrangements with the Maintenance Shop.
+Small vehicle repairs may be done on campus in the Maintenance Shop, arrangements must be made with the Maintenance Shop.
 Any large repairs that will take a full day must be done off-campus.